<Cybercore>

 Failing to Dodge an attack is resolved normally, the GM will roll the damage, deduct your armours DR (if any) and apply the rest of the pass-though damage to the player.

-If you fail to dodge an attack by five or more, you are hit badly.
-Adjust your armor current quality by -1 for every five points you failed to meet the AN, then make a Glitch Check .
+• Adjust your armor current quality by -1 for every five points you failed to meet the AN, then make a Glitch Check.

 If you succeed by more than 5 you can reposition yourself as part of your Dodge.
-For every 2 points by which you Exceed the AN you can move one square.
+For every 2 points by which you exceed the AN you can move one square.

 Evade Factor (EF)